lucaong/lucaongaro.eu/source/blog/2019-01-30-minisearch-client-side-fulltext-search-engine.html.markdown

 On the other hand, is it really possible to efficiently index and store thousands of documents in the browser memory?
-As it turns out, if the index is implemented in a space-efficient way, and the documents to store are not too large, **the answer is yes**.
+As it turns out, if the index is implemented in a space efficient way, and the documents to store are not too large, **the answer is yes**.
 As a rough calculation, if we have 5000 documents to search amongst, and each document is on average 200 characters long (maybe we are only iterested in searching by title, or within a small description), then